epunx2/ericchrobak.com/_posts/2018-09-27-Sinatra-and-MVC.md

 Models are what is used in the back ground.
 The logic or brains of the application.
 This is where the classes are created and the objects.
 This is also where data may be persisted or saved.

 Views
 The views are what is seen by the user.
-The HTML, CSS, and Javascript viewed on the webpage.
+The HTML, CSS, and JavaScript viewed on the webpage.

 Controllers
 The controller is what controls the whole application.
 It talks to the model and then tells the view what to show.
 It then will receive input from the view and relay that to the model.